jonrau1/CodeArtifactVulnScanner/README.md

 ## Prerequisites

 - A Cloud9 IDE running Ubuntu 18.04LTS with the below IAM Policy attached as an Instance Profile for the underlying EC2 Instance.
 For more information on setting up a Cloud9 IDE see [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/setting-up.html), and for information on attaching an IAM Instance Profile see [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).

+- AWS Security Hub enabled.

+- At least one CodeArtifact Domain and Repository created, obviously.

 For the Distributed Deployment Model, you will need the following in addition to the above.